openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

 `odo catalog list components`{{execute}}

-Administrators can configure the software catalog, so the list will vary on different OpenShift clusters.
+Administrators can configure the software catalog to determine what components are available in the catalog, so the list will vary on different OpenShift clusters.
 For this scenario, the cluster's catalog list must include `java` and `nodejs`.

 Source code for the backend of our `wildwest` application is available in the command line environment.
 Change directories into the source directory, `backend`:

 `cd ~/backend`{{execute}}

 Take a look at the contents of the `backend` directory.
-It's a regular Java Spring Boot application using the Maven build system.
+It's a regular Java Spring Boot application using the Maven build system:

 `ls`{{execute}}